AmrEldib/amreldib.github.io/blog/_posts/2014-09-27-EnableWindowsAuthenticationInFirefox.md

 If you use Firefox, apply these steps to quickly log into sites that uses Windows authentication.

-If you don’t use Firefox, you really should.
+If you don't use Firefox, you really should.
 Check out [Tab Groups](https://support.mozilla.org/en-US/kb/tab-groups-organize-tabs).

 [![]({{ site.imgFolder_blog }}{{ page.name }}/TabGroup.jpg)]({{ site.imgFolder_blog }}{{ page.name }}/TabGroup.jpg)